-The Socratic Society hosts informal discussions, film screenings, game nights, etc. In addition, at least once every semester we bring a guest speaker to campus from institutions all over the country and beyond.
-Recent speakers have included:
+The Socratic Society hosts informal discussions, film screenings, game nights, etc. In addition, we bring guest speakers to campus from institutions all over the country and beyond.
+Recent guest speakers have included:

 - Neil Sinhababu (National University of Singapore)

 For more information about the Socratic Society, contact Dr. Jana McAuliffe (firstname.lastname@example.org)